 The Eisenberg hill – after which the region is named – has great historic significance and is considered the viticultural epicentre of the region, alongside Deutsch-Schützen Weinberg.
 Christened after the region’s most distinctive peak, the red wines of southern Burgenland have been referred to as “Eisenberger” since time immemorial.
 This name has always been associated with mineral-driven, earthy Blaufränkisch wines with a very individual piquancy that is replicated nowhere else.
 The steep hillsides are predominantly characterised by slate soils, which yield wines with crystal-clear fruit and a palpable element of minerality.
 At the foot of the slopes, the soils offer deeper root depth, with highly ferrous loam leading to earthy wines with a fascinating tannin structure.

 The typical Blaufränkisch from southern Burgenland has been marketed under the name of Eisenberg DAC since 2009.
 Spicy minerality is the characteristic feature of classic Eisenberg DAC wine.
 Together with a fruity, refreshing varietal bouquet of cherries, morello and blackberries, these wines possess an elegant structure that is not overpowering, as well as charming tannins and refreshing acidity – all of which represent the attractive characteristics of their origin.
 When Blaufränkisch is harvested later or the grapes grow on warmer vineyards, wines develop density and power.
 As a result, they also need to be laid down for longer to achieve a nicely rounded, well-balanced wine.
-From the 2022 vintage, DAC wines with a vineyard designation can also be produced from Welschriesling, as well as Blaufränkisch.
+DAC wines of the category Gebietswein (regional wine), Ortswein (villages wine) and Riedenwein (single-vineyard wine) can also be produced from Welschriesling.
 Here, on the Eisenberg, Welschriesling produces a juicy, elegant wine with fine acidity and notes of yellow fruits, or, in some cases, a subtle hint of nuts.
+The area around Rechnitz in the north and Moschendorf in the south produces particularly fruity and tangy Pinot Blancs that bear the name of “Burgenland” on their labels.

 The area around Rechnitz in the north and Moschendorf in the south produces particularly fruity and tangy Pinot Blancs that bear the name of “Burgenland” on their labels.
 Also, on the Csaterberg mountain near Kohfidisch and along the Pinka Valley Wine Trail from the Winten Weinberg through the vineyards of Kulm and Gaas, there are beautifully idyllic surroundings with many little cellar houses (Kellerstöckl) producing interesting wines.
 In the far south around Heiligenbrunn and Moschendorf, a wine speciality called Uhudler is pressed from ungrafted vine hybrids.
 This unique wine is popular for its aromas of wild strawberries.